ealter/Elm-GUIs/paper/paper.md

 filling the unused nodes with empty string, which our implementation handles appropriately. <!-- Right? -->

+A possible solution for that issue would be to write a function of type `Signal (Tree a) -> Tree (Signal a)`.
+Although the `combine` combinator can turn a list of signals into a signal of lists, there isn't an inverse to turn a signal of lists into a list of signals.
+It is impossible to write the function `split : Signal [a] -> [Signal a]` because the size of the list in the input is dynamic, whereas the size of the output list is static.
+Since the `Tree` data structure contains lists, it is impossible to write a function of type `Signal (Tree a) -> Tree (Signal a)` without a `split` function.

 ###Conclusion: To the Elm Community
 "of service"